 Boston to Burlington or Montpelier; both are centrally located for hotels, restaurants, and public transit when you arrive.

-Manhattan to Vermont ski resorts
+Brooklyn and Manhattan to Vermont ski resorts

 If you are already here and need help getting around, our Instate Transportation resources can help.